mm80843/T3.5/docs/Benef/PBN__Benef_187.md

 ## Articles mentionning this Benefit

 * [Urban form: Realising the value of green space: a planners’ perspective on the COVID-19 pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_41.md)

+## Name of the Benefit

+Proximity to green space is important for physical and mental health, particularly for vulnerable populations